clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 Establish a VNC connection to your host
 ***************************************

-Depending on the VNC-server-configuration method chosen, use the appropriate VNC connection:
+Depending on the VNC-server-configuration method chosen, use the appropriate VNC
+connection:

-If you chose `Method 1`, you must take a few extra steps by using SSH to connect to your |CL| host and then manually launching VNC.
+* If you chose Method 1, you must take a few extra steps by using SSH to connect to your |CL| host and then manually launching VNC.

-If you chose `Method 2`, get your preassigned VNC display ID from your system administrator first and then proceed to the :ref:`connect-to-vnc-session` section below.
+* If you chose Method 2, get your preassigned VNC display ID from your system administrator first and then proceed to the :ref:`connect-to-vnc-session` section below.

-If you chose `Method 3`, proceed to the :ref:`connect-to-vnc-session` below.
+* If you chose Method 3, proceed to the :ref:`connect-to-vnc-session` below.

 SSH into your host and launch VNC